sphinx-gallery/sphinx-gallery/doc/configuration.rst

 The default value is ``'image_scrapers': ('matplotlib',)`` which only scrapes Matplotlib images.
 Note that this includes any images produced by packages that are based on Matplotlib, for example Seaborn or Yellowbrick.
-If you want to embed :class:`matplotlib.animation.FuncAnimation`\s as animations rather than a single static image of the animation figure, you should add::
+If you want to embed :class:`matplotlib.animation.Animation`\s as animations rather than a single static image of the animation figure, you should add::

       sphinx_gallery_conf = {